mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of June 13, 2026 (v0.5.49):**
+    -   **Math Muncher Gameplay Polish:** Implemented significant improvements to the "Math Muncher" minigame based on user feedback.
+Troggle (enemy) movement is now more dynamic and less predictable.
+A clearer, longer animation and a brief game pause now occur when the player is hit, improving visual feedback.
+The logic for selecting different troggle types (Hunter, Jumper, Patroller) has been fixed to ensure a proper variety of enemies appear.
+The spawn rate for in-game power-ups has also been increased.

 -   **Week of June 6, 2026 (v0.5.47):**
     -   **New Quest Type - Play Mini Game:** A new interactive media type has been added for quests.
 Administrators can now create tasks that require a user to play a specific minigame from the Arcade.
 This feature is enhanced with an optional **Minimum Score Requirement** to ensure active participation.
 The quest completion logic is now aware of user high scores, and the 'Complete' button will remain disabled until the score requirement is met, transforming any game into a flexible and engaging quest objective.